darshitha94/HR-Analytics-PowerBI-Dashboard/README.md

 An interactive **HR Analytics Dashboard** built using **Power BI** to analyze employee attrition, satisfaction, salary, overtime, performance, and workforce trends.

-The project transforms HR employee data into actionable insights that can help organizations understand **why employees leave and which workforce factors are associated with higher attrition**.
+The project transforms HR employee data into actionable insights to help understand **employee attrition patterns and the workforce factors associated with employee turnover**.

 ---